IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/18_Handling_Remote_Features_Manually.md

 This section will guide you through the process of configuring and handling remote Filtering.

 Steps:

 1. Client-side configuration
 2. Server-side configuration and proccessing of the request.

 ### Client-side configuration

-The following table lists options that affect the remote filtering and that should be set when you're manually handling the response from your backend.
+The following table lists options that affect the remote Filtering and that should be set when you're manually handling the response from your backend.

 Options| Description | Required |
 -------|-------------|---------|
-[dataSource](%%jQueryApiUrl%%/ui.igGrid#options:dataSource)| Can be any valid data source accepted by $.ig.DataSource, or an instance of an $.ig.DataSource itself. | Yes.
+[dataSource](%%jQueryApiUrl%%/ui.igGrid#options:dataSource)| Can be any valid data source accepted by `$.ig.DataSource`, or an instance of an `$.ig.DataSource` itself. | Yes.
 Should be set to the url for the backend that will handle the remote requests.
-[type](%%jQueryApiUrl%%/ui.iggridfiltering#options:type) | Sets the type of filtering. | Yes.
-Should be set to "remote" to enable remote filtering.
+[type](%%jQueryApiUrl%%/ui.iggridfiltering#options:type) | Sets the type of Filtering. | Yes.
+Should be set to "remote" to enable remote Filtering.
-[filterExprUrlKey](%%jQueryApiUrl%%/ui.iggridfiltering#options:filterExprUrlKey)| URL key name that specifies how the filtering expressions will be encoded for remote requests, e.g. &filter('col') = startsWith.
+[filterExprUrlKey](%%jQueryApiUrl%%/ui.iggridfiltering#options:filterExprUrlKey)| URL key name that specifies how the filtering expressions will be encoded for remote requests, e.g. `&filter('col') = startsWith`.
 Default is OData.| No.  Uses OData conventions by default.

 Example configuration: